akentominas/reusable-react-joi-form-validation/README.md

 ### 3) reusableInputField.jsx (reusable-joi-validation-for-forms/src/form-components/reusableInputField.jsx)

 > This is a simple reusable form component, using bootstrap.
 This form component has props which are needed for essential form functionality.
-(Note that in case we hase a prop "error" populated, this form will show the corresponding alert error message under the form itself)
+(Note that in case we have the prop "error" populated, this form will show the corresponding alert error message under the form itself)